This post contains affiliate links. If you click through and make a purchase, we may receive a commission at no additional cost to you.

 From all of us at HiP Paris, we wish you the happiest holidays wherever you are!

 - What’s for dessert?
 Try homemade crêpes: 6 secrets from a French husband.

 - If you need some last minute gift shopping help, you’ll adore our series of gift guides!

-- How to celebrate a winter Christmas in Paris
+- Here’s how to celebrate a winter Christmas in Paris

-Written by Maikka Piquemal.
+Written by Maikka Piquemal for HIP Paris.
 Looking to travel?
 Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
 Looking to bring France home to you or to learn online or in person?
 Check out our marketplace shop and experiences.